 This study supports my suggestion to all clients that they keep a meticulous calendar and to-do list at all times.
-Simply being super busy and trying to remember little things all day can affect your ability to make good decisions.
-Write it down, get organized and plan ahead!
+Merely being super busy and trying to remember little things all day can affect your ability to make good decisions.
+Write it down, get organized and plan!

 So how do you restore your willpower reserves?
 Sleep!
 That’s right!
 A full night’s rest (ideally 8-9 hours) will refresh us so we can make those small sacrifices again and focus on long-term success.
 If you don’t get good sleep, you could have the same self-control that you do drunk on booze!
 Yup, that’s right, “Getting less than 6 hours a night can affect coordination, reaction time and judgment.”
 So make sure you hit your pillow hard every night.
 Get a minimum of 7 hours.
 Not only will you get the muscle recovery you need, but you will make better choices the next day.

 The good news is willpower, like muscles, can be trained to perform more frequently, increasing strength and endurance.

 Aumeister and other researchers support this theory.
 Fighters are familiar with how physical muscle training adaptation works.
 When fighters who first try to train two to three times a day, five to six days a week, it’s hard at first for their body to accept the workload.
-Soreness and fatigue are common, but if the training is ramped up slowly, progressing in intensity and volume over time and the fighter gets proper nutrition and rest, their body adapts and gets stronger allowing the athlete to train at that intense volume.
+Soreness and fatigue are typical, but if the training is ramped up slowly, progressing in intensity and volume over time and the fighter gets proper nutrition and rest, their body adapts and gets stronger allowing the athlete to train at that intense volume.
 It is the same with willpower.
 If you flex your willpower muscles daily without taking too much on at once, tasks that used to feel hard like making your bed, turning down dessert, or quitting smoking, will become easier.